SecurePoint USA

 Monitor Continuously

-Daily automated scans check your entire roster against enforcement databases, sanctions updates, PEP changes, and news monitoring.
+Daily automated scans check your roster against enforcement databases, sanctions updates, configured PEP context, and news monitoring.
 Incremental mode fetches only new results.

 3

-Auto-disposition resolves 85-90% of findings.
-Only ambiguous-but-serious findings reach compliance teams — with full AI context, recommended actions, and source citations.
+AI-assisted triage prioritizes ambiguous or serious findings for compliance teams with context, recommended actions, and source citations.

 4